httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 # Crypto-Key Header Field {#crypto-key}

-A Crypto-Key header field can be used to describe the input keying material used in the Encryption header field.
+A Crypto-Key header field can be used to describe the input keying material used by the `aes128gcm` content coding.

 Ordinarily, this header field will not appear in the same message as the encrypted content.
 Including the encryption key with the encrypted payload